slatedocs/slate/source/includes/v4/_tickets.md

 ### Response

-The json response contains a ticket block with information for that the information is the same as that of the tickets list response, but with the addition of a couple of keys.
+The JSON response contains a ticket block with information for that the information is the same as that of the tickets list response, but with the addition of a couple of keys.

 - after_sale_information (string), information to be shown after the sale of a ticket.
 Can contain html elements.
 - location, contains information about the location of the museum that the ticket belongs to.